The dark and hidden side of Silicon

 Unfortunately, few people know about Advanced

 Neurofeedback.
-Instead, many abuse prescription or illicit drugs to
+Instead, many abuse prescription or illicit drugs to perform

 In the world of sports, this is not new news.
 However,